top of page

 B: Aye Mother - except this hapless rhymer and his quill

-CB: och - let me take care of them!
+CB: Och - let me take care of them!
 I shall have the fire-tongs at them yet!

 B: What avails it thus to waste my time, to roll in Epic, or to rave in Rhyme?
-What worth is some few partial readers' praise, if ancient Virgins croaking censures raise?
+What worth is some few partial reader's praise, if ancient Virgins croaking censures raise?

 CB: Never mind the ancient ladies - you have the Belles in a state of ready combat, each believing themselves to be the asterisks of your dedications

-Soft tap on the door - the maid Susan enters
+Soft tap on the door - Susan the maid enters

-S: Beg pardon - the Reverend awaits below - without his nightcap or stockings
+S: Beg pardon - the Reverend awaits below - without his nightcap or stockings!

 B: Susan - follow me with the lamp downstairs

-CB(to S): I'll take that Missy - back to your washtubs
+CB(to S): I'll take that Missy - back to your washtubs (S fearlessly follows B)

 The shambolic Rev is met in the hall